 Adding Content for Feedback Layers

-Together with showing feedbacks for user’s answers, you may add more contents to provide users with necessary information about the correct answer.
+Beside showing feedbacks, you may add more contents to provide users with necessary information about the correct answer.
 For example, you want to add not only a picture but also a text.
 So, follow these steps:

 Step 1: Open the Feedback Master View > Feedback Master Layout.